8 Best SaaS Help Desk Tools in 2025

 Customer support agents using their multi channel support platform to fuel customer interactions

-You have to be careful though—not all service desk SaaS are created equal.
+You have to be careful though—not all SaaS service desks are created equal.
 So consider these three critical factors before ultimately deciding to choose one.

 1. How customizable is it?